-For centuries, humans have harvested the sweet nectar of nature’s busiest bug.
-Between honey’s taste and numerous health benefits, you really can’t go wrong adding it into your diet.
+For centuries, people have harvested the sweet nectar of nature’s busiest member of the insect family.
+Between honey’s taste and numerous health benefits, you really can’t go wrong with adding it to your diet.

-Now imagine if the honey that was in your pantry was supercharged with antimicrobial properties, attacked viral and bacterial infections, and could even be used in your skincare regime.
+Now imagine if the honey that was in your pantry was supercharged with antimicrobial properties, killed viruses and bacteria, and could even be used in your skincare regime.
 Let us introduce you to one of nature’s most profound superfoods: Manuka honey!

-Manuka honey is produced when bees forage for the nectar of the flowering native New Zealand Manuka tree.
+Manuka honey is produced when bees forage the flowers of native New Zealand Manuka trees.
 Quality Manuka honey will be monofloral, meaning that the primary nectar source for the honey comes from that single plant species.

 Historically, in New Zealand, beekeepers avoided letting their bees forage on the Manuka trees if they could help it.
-The honey was thicker than other honeys and therefore more difficult to extract.
+The honey was thicker than other kinds of honey and, therefore, more difficult to extract.
 It was also not considered a favorite in terms of taste when compared to the clover honeys the early settlers were accustomed to from Europe.
 Nowadays, you can likely find Manuka honey in just about any grocery store’s health and wellness section, and for good reason!
 Manuka honey has developed a worldwide following for its health and wellness properties.
 To understand how this came to be requires a bit of a quick review of the history of beekeeping in New Zealand.

 Honey-making bee populations are actually not native to New Zealand.
 We have to look back to 1839 when the honey-making species Apis Mellifera was introduced to the region by an English Beekeeper, Mary Bumby.

 A New Zealand Biochemist, Dr. Peter Molan, would be the first to truly dive into and understand the unique antibacterial properties of Manuka honey.
 These properties were discovered to be quantifiable.
-Molan continued research on Manuka honey and eventually coined the term “Unique Manuka Factor” or UMF for short.
-UMF would be later trademarked and form the basis for one of the two primary methods of rating and labeling Manuka honey for its potency.
+Molan continued researching Manuka honey and eventually coined the term “Unique Manuka Factor” (UMF).
+UMF would later be trademarked and form the basis for one of the two primary methods of rating and labeling Manuka honey for its potency.

-This discovery, along with coinage of the phrase “UMF” truly helped Manuka honey find its foothold in the world market.
-As the popularity of alternative health and wellness grew throughout the 90’s in America, Europe and Oceania, Manuka honey skyrocketed in popularity.
-Now Manuka honey finds itself comfortably in the mainstream and stands alone atop the world of honey for its wide-array of natural health benefits!
+This discovery and the coinage of the phrase “UMF” truly helped Manuka honey find its foothold in the world market.
+As the popularity of alternative health and wellness grew throughout the 90s in America, Europe, and Oceania, Manuka honey skyrocketed in popularity.
+Now Manuka honey is comfortably in the mainstream and stands alone atop the world of honey for its wide array of natural health benefits!

 Yes!
 Manuka honey is safe to eat and can be used in numerous ways around the kitchen!
-However, honey of all types, including Manuka are not recommended for children under 12 months of age.
+However, honey of all types, including Manuka, is not recommended for children under 12 months of age.

-The best way to ensure you receive all the great benefits is to consume Manuka honey raw.
-An easy and effective way to consume the honey is to simply take a spoonful of honey 1-2 times a day.
+Consuming Manuka honey raw is the best way to ensure you receive all the great benefits.
+An easy and effective way to consume Manuka honey is to take a spoonful 1-2 times a day.

 There are many ways to get creative when working with Manuka honey!
 Want to see some of our favorite recipes?
 You can check out our blog here.

 It depends.
-Some Manuka honey has a quite distinct strong flavor, and a bit of an aftertaste.
-In our experience, taste can be influenced by the region the honey is produced and the post harvest processing.
+Some Manuka honey has a distinct strong flavor and an aftertaste.
+In our experience, the taste can be influenced by the region the honey is produced and the post-harvest processing.
 Bees & Trees Manuka honey tastes amazingly good.
-We get feedback from local New Zealanders who describe it as the best Manuka honey they have ever had.
+We get feedback from customers who describe it as the best Manuka honey they have ever had.
 We credit that great taste of our honey to the micro-climate of the Taranaki region where we produce.
-We also think it helps that our honey is minimally processed in small batches.
+It also helps that our honey is minimally processed in small batches.

-The texture of Manuka honey also sets it apart from other honeys.
-It tends to be much thicker than a clover or wildflower honey that stays more liquid.
+The texture of Manuka honey also sets it apart from other kinds of honey.
+It tends to be much thicker than clover or wildflower honey which stays more liquid.
 Manuka honey is considered a supersaturated solution due to the ratio of the sugars in the honey.
-It sets up after extraction into a more spreadable honey, vs. a drizzle-on honey.
-A common industry practice is to “cream” the honey to modify its natural crystalline structure towards a creamier result.
-At Bees & Trees we like to leave it raw and natural, some batches will have a bit of a grainy finish which we consider part of keeping it pure and natural.
+It sets up after extraction into more spreadable honey vs. drizzle-on honey.

-Manuka honey is widely available at many health and wellness shops, general grocery stores, and of course, online.
-For the best, most natural, raw, small-batch Manuka honey, we recommend checking out our online storefront:
+Manuka honey is widely available at many health and wellness shops, general grocery stores, and online.
+We recommend checking out our website for the best, most natural, raw, small-batch Manuka honey.

 Shopping for Manuka honey requires an understanding of the testing, ratings, and labeling standards that describe the potency or bioactivity of the honey.
-Region of origin and honey production methods differ for premium Manuka brands.
+In addition, region of origin and honey production methods differ for premium Manuka brands.

 Good Labeling for Manuka Honey – MG or UMF